-This section describes the features supported by the Oculus Audio SDK.
+This section provides a conceptual description of the features supported by the Oculus Audio SDK.

 Sound sources in close proximity to a listener’s head have properties that make some aspects of their spatialization independent of their distance.
 Our near-field rendering automatically approximates the effects of acoustic diffraction to create a more realistic representation of audio sources closer than 1 meter.